jjpeleato/slides-smart-meeting/README.md

 ### Others clarifications

-1. It is possible that on Mac OS the Gulp tasks do not run the correct form.
+1. It is possible that on macOS the Gulp tasks do not run the correct form.
 In this case install NodeJS, NPM and Gulp-cli in your OS and execute the tasks outside the Docker containers.

 ## Finally